danaitri/BoundingBoxMerge/README.md

 ## Introduction

-Implements a bounding box merging algorithm to be used in Design-remix.
+Implements a bounding box merging algorithm.
 The merging logic is inspired from [1].

 We iterate through all the bounding boxes associated with a template and extend/enlarge them using two parameters **delta_x** and **delta_y**.
 If two bounding boxes overlap after the extension then these are merged by considering their